Andrew-H3/AVR-ISP-Programmer-Board/README.md

 ### Equipment
 A soldering iron (and solder) is required to build to board.

+### Components
+Components will be ordered from Digi-Key, and can be found in the Bill of Materials.

 ### Manufacturing
 OSH Park will be used to manufacture the board.